zhongeric/rundler-server/README.md

 docker-compose up
 ```

-This will start both the Express server and Rundler.
-The Express server will be accessible at http://localhost:3000, and Rundler at http://localhost:8545.
+This will start both the Express server and Rundler components.
+- The Express server will be accessible at http://localhost:3001
+- The Rundler RPC service will be accessible at http://localhost:8545 and http://localhost:8080 (metrics)

 ### Option 2: Running Components Separately